Our History

 The Silver Tea was changed to a Silver Coffee in 1966, when the school moved to its current location on Navarro Street.
 Today, the Silver Coffee & Tea included a luncheon, silent auction, and the sales of children's crafts, books and baked goods.
 In 1963, the May Fete was changed to a Spring Festival complete with games and activities for all of the students and families to enjoy.

 Although the events have changed over the years, tradition remains very important at Presbyterian Day School, and new traditions have added to the richness of the Presbyterian Day School experience.
-An Ice Cream Social, Halloween Trick-or-Treat Parade, Thanksgiving Feast, Christmas Program, School wide Picnic, and Splash Day have become yearly celebrations.
+An Ice Cream Social, Halloween Trick-or-Treat Parade, Thanksgiving Feast, Christmas Program, and School wide Picnic have become yearly celebrations.

 Over the years Presbyterian Day School has offered classes through the fourth grade.
 Presently, classes for children eighteen months through Kindergarten are held.
 Current enrollment is approximately 100 students, with a staff of eight teachers, five aides, and a Music/Spanish/Kid-Fit teacher, all under the direction of Melissa Samudio.